mmvergara/kanban-light/README.md

 ## Features

-- Very Fast Initial Load 🔥 using Local Storage
+- 🔥 No Initial Load utilizing Local Storage
-  - Stores and Load latest state and sync afterwards
+  - 💼 Stores and Load latest state and sync afterwards
 - ✅ Create and Delete Projects, Columns and Tasks
 - 📝 Drag and Drop Column and Tasks